Anastasiia741/HometaskPipedriveApp/README.md

 3. In the `apiKey` constant, replace the API token with yours.
 4. A new token will apply in the `ApiRequest` file

-## MVP Architecture
+## MVVM Architecture

-This project adopts the Model-View-Presenter (MVP) architecture to application logic.
+This project adopts the Model-View-ViewModule architecture to application logic.